 With RFID+, one can ask the product how it is doing, (i.e. concerning its quality) at any desired moment.
 We refer to RFID+ as the sum of logistics and quality.
 By attaching, e.g., a temperature sensor to an RFID tag, both temperature and time profiles can be communicated.
 Such RFID tags already exist.

-To give an impression of the track record of A&F, a number of project descriptions have been added here.
+To give an impression of our track record, a number of project descriptions have been added here.

 Track record

 • Bio-varken: